Charlie Barnett (comedian)

 Charles Barnett (September 23, 1954 – March 16, 1996) was an American comedian and actor.
+He is best known for his role as Nugart Neville "Noogie" Lamont on the NBC television series Miami Vice.
+Barnett was a mentor and major influence on comedians Dave Chappelle and Jeff Ross.

 Life and career

 Barnett was born in Bluefield, West Virginia.
 He first made a name for himself in the late 1970s and early 1980s, performing several shows of raunchy comedy a day at outdoor parks in New York City, most notably in Washington Square Park.
 In September 1980, Barnett auditioned for Saturday Night Live.
-Producer Jean Doumanian was ready to hire him; however, Barnett was self-conscious about his poor reading skills and he skipped a follow-up reading.
+Producer Jean Doumanian was ready to hire him; however, Barnett was self-conscious about his poor reading skills, and he skipped a follow-up reading.
 His spot in the cast was ultimately given to Eddie Murphy.
 Barnett was reportedly envious and resentful of Murphy for several years, although in 1983 he told Jet Magazine: "Now that I'm making it, I watch Saturday Night Live every Saturday."

+From 1984 to 1987, Barnett had a recurring role as Nugart Neville "Noogie" Lamont on Miami Vice, an informant for the shows two main characters, James "Sonny" Crockett and Ricardo Tubbs.
+During his time on the show, Barnett did not get along with lead actor Don Johnson.
+Johnson felt Barnett was stealing scenes and a rumored drug-fueled incident on set led to Barnett being kicked off and banned from the show by Johnson.
+Barnett stated about Johnson, "Don’t like him.
+Don Johnson?
+He doesn’t like me either.
+I had a fistfight with him, right on the set, first few days.
+'Cause I stole the episode.
+It was called 'Cool Runnin'.
+I stole it.
+They were talking about how this black guy's great, and the man just started fuckin' with me, saying 'You been on this show for a week and you think it’s yours.'
+And so I said, 'Fuck you,' and we got into it."

+Barnett was also a mentor of comedian Dave Chappelle.
+At the age of fourteen, Chappelle was booed off the stage at the Apollo Theater.
+Barnett took Chappelle and showcased him in front of the crowds at Washington Square Park, where Barnett had made a name for himself.
+Chappelle was a close friend of Barnett, as was Jeff Ross, who was heavily influenced by Barnett's crowd work in the park.

 Barnett contracted HIV as a result of heroin abuse and died from AIDS on March 16, 1996.